 Step 4 – Planting your Tree

-If you have turf from the hole you can turn this upside down and place this on the very top of the hole.
-Make sure you have allowed enough room for the turf to sink so you are not covering the tree flare, this will help to inhibit growth around the tree giving it a chance to grow without any competition.
-If you are scattering ashes this is the perfect time to scatter widely around the tree base.
+If you have turf from the hole you can turn this upside down and place this on the very top of the soil you have replaced.
+Allow enough room for the turf to sink so you are not covering the tree flare.
+This will help to inhibit growth around the tree giving it a chance to grow without any competition.
+It will also reuse the nutrients stored within the grass, allowing these to go back to the earth.

 Step 5 – The Final Touches

-Place your tree stake and guard if needed (to stop nibbling wildlife) which will help to support the tree as it takes root.
-There are lots of different types and sizes of tree guards including eco friendly options which are biodegradable.
-We arrange the stakes and guards for our tree plantings, but if you are doing something at home your tree supplier should be able to guide you on the size of stake and tree guard you need.
+Place your tree stake and guard (if needed to stop nibbling wildlife).
+This will help to support the tree as it takes root.
+There are lots of different types and sizes of stakes and eco-friendly tree guards which are biodegradable.
+This has recently expanded to include a sustainable woollen tree guard made from British wool.
+The stake and guard you need will depend on the size of the tree you choose.
+We arrange the stakes and guards for our memorial tree plantings.
+If you are doing something at home your tree supplier should be able to advise you on the size of stake and tree guard you need.

-Step 6 – Placing the Plaque
+Step 6 – Placing a Plaque